Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 >
 >**output** $\mathbf{x}$

 The above algorithm is sometimes called the *damped* Newton method, as it uses a variable step size $t$.
 In practice, using a fixed step also works well.
+Here, one has to consider the computational cost of using BTLS versus performing a few extra Newton steps to attain the same accuracy.

 **Assignment 4**
 1. Complete the code for Newton's method.